 Placement dates vary from year to year.
-Ensure you check the ECP and the Placement Blackboard site for up-to-date information.
-As a general indication, placements scheduled in first semester commence in February and are completed in June.
-Second semester placements commence in July and finish in November.
+Ensure you check the ECP and the placement blackboard site for up-to-date information.
+As a general guideline, placements scheduled in first semester begin in February and conclude in June, while second semester placements start in July and end in November.

-As per AASW requirements, each placement is 500 hours long, a total of 1000 hours across your program.
+In accordance with AASW requirements, each placement is 500 hours, totaling 1000 hours throughout your program.
 These hours are not negotiable.
-Sick days and public holidays do not count for placement.
+Sick days and public holidays do not count towards placement hours.
 Travel time to and from placement and any breaks cannot be counted in placement hours.
+It is a requirement that students take a minimum 30 minute unpaid lunch break.
 You MUST attend the agency for 500 hours each placement.
-You are able to credit attendance at four (4) Integration Workshops and the Pre-Placement Workshop to placement hours.
-Each workshop is scheduled for two hours.
+You can credit attendance at integration workshops and the pre-placement workshop towards placement hours. workshops are two hours in duration.